emmaphamlet/Product-Management-University-Project/Current-State-Analysis.md

 - No multi-language functionality for international students
 - Minimal integration with other key academic departments, including financial aid services, student support systems, and academic planning
 - A lack of reporting tools to track student success and identify at-risk students
-- Poor mobile responsiveness and low accessibility for disabled students
+- The system fails to meet accessibility standards such as WCAG 2.1, creating barriers for students with disabilities (World Wide Web Consortium [W3C], 2018).

 **Stakeholders Impacted**
 GSU's poor course registration system has negative impacts on many stakeholders: